MicrosoftDocs/architecture-center/docs/cloud-adoption/infrastructure/overview.md

 Define and enforce organizational policy rules for resources and workloads that you deploy to the cloud.

 [Resource Grouping](resource-grouping/overview.md):
-Ensure that deployment and organization of cloud-based resources align to enforce management and policy requirements.
+Ensure that deployment and organization of your organization's cloud-based resources align to enforce resource management and policy requirements.

 [Resource Tagging](resource-tagging/overview.md):
 Organize your cloud-based resources to support management, access control, and operational